For most of its 82 year

 In March of 1923, with Mayor Nordin Shambrook presiding, the Village borrowed $12,000 to pay its share of improving the Albany-Schenectady Road.

-During the 1930's the Village continued to grow with a variety of ordinances being passed to keep abreast of the times and to insure a the Village would be "A Place to be Proud of."
+During the 1930's the Village continued to grow with a variety of ordinances being passed to keep abreast of the times and to insure that the Village would be "A Place to be Proud of."

 1931 - Fire Company incorporated